Question: What is Keenetic's Mesh Wi-Fi System?

 Question: How is Keenetic's Mesh Wi-Fi better than simple repeaters?

 - Traffic monitoring and client rules

 - Expansion of several Wi-Fi networks at once

 - Automatically works over the wire or Wi-Fi

-Question: If there is no possibility to lay a wire, can extenders be connected to the Main Router over the air (by Wi-Fi)?
+Question: If there is no possibility to lay a wire, can Wi-Fi System Extenders be connected to the Main Router over the air (by Wi-Fi)?

-Answer: No, you do not need to install this component on extenders.
-The special system component 'Wi-Fi System Controller' shall be installed only on the Main Router, which will act as a controller.
+Answer: No, you do not need to install this component on Extenders.
+The special system component 'Wi-Fi System Controller' shall be installed only on the Main Router, which will act as the Controller.

 Question: Does not only the Home Wi-Fi network have better coverage, but also the Guest network?

 Answer: Yes.
 In addition to the Home network, the coverage of the Guest network and other additional segments is also expanding.

 Question: What kind of hidden Wi-Fi networks does the router broadcast?